 It’s also possible that your medication may become ineffective, allowing flares to become more constant.
 This could mean you need a higher dose or a different type of medication.

-Lastly, medications can have their own side effects.
-Many of them are manageable, but a few side effects of Crohn’s disease medications — like high blood pressure, pancreatitis, and toxic reactions — can be severe.
+Lastly, medications can have their side effects.
+Many are manageable, but a few side effects of Crohn’s disease medications — like high blood pressure, pancreatitis, and toxic reactions — can be severe.

-If you’ve been living with Crohn’s disease for some time, you undoubtedly have a good understanding of your symptoms.
-However, if you suddenly find yourself dealing with a flare-up that feels too severe to manage on your own, a complication of Crohn’s disease that’s quickly interfering with your daily life, or a medication side effect that seems unmanageable, you should go to the hospital.
+If you’ve been living with Crohn’s disease for some time, you likely understand your symptoms well.
+However, if you find yourself suddenly facing a flare-up that feels too severe to manage on your own, a complication of Crohn’s disease that’s interfering with your daily life, or a medication side effect that seems unmanageable, you should go to the hospital.

-This is especially true if you’re unable to reach your normal doctor in a timely fashion.
+This is especially true if you’re unable to reach your prescribing doctor promptly.